Bunnanadden

 Bunnanadden, Bunnanaddan or Bunninadden (Bun an Fheadáin) is a small village in south County Sligo, Ireland.
 It is on the R296 road, 9 km from Tubbercurry and 8 km from Ballymote.

 The village contains the parish church (The Sacred Heart of Mary), two pubs, a national school and sports hall.
 It formerly had two shops and a post office, the last of which closed in early 2011.

 The village is in the parish of Bunnanadden with a second church in Killavil.

-The local football club is Bunninadden GAA, founded in 1886, which also includes the parishes of Doocastle and Killavil.
+The local gaelic football club is Bunninadden GAA, founded in 1886, which also includes the parishes of Doocastle and Killavil.